-The COVID-19 pandemic continues to devastate the United States and the world, killing more than 300,000 Americans by the first week of December 2020; however, not all communities have been affected equally.
+The COVID-19 pandemic continues to devastate the United States and the world, killing more than 550,000 Americans; however, not all communities have been affected equally.
 There is increasing evidence that some racial and ethnic minority groups are being affected by COVID-19 in much greater numbers than non-Hispanic white and Asian Americans.

 Populations with Social Inequities

 According to a CDC surveillance reports, African Americans, Native Americans, and Hispanic people are dying at rates much greater than their population share.
 Among cases with known race and ethnicity, 33% were Hispanic, 22% were Black, and 1.3% were American Indian or Alaska Native.
 The report notes: “These findings suggest that persons in these groups, who account for 18%, 13%, and 0.7% of the U.S. population, respectively, are disproportionately affected by the COVID-19 pandemic (CNN, 2020).”
 Recent studies have shown that minority children are also being disproportionately affected.

 Other vulnerable populations, particularly immigrant communities that have similar socioeconomic status and rates of comorbidities, are also being hit hard by the coronavirus.
 There are over 46.7 million immigrants currently living in the United States, of which 11 million are undocumented.
 Poverty, limited access to healthcare, and fear of legal repercussions place vulnerable immigrant communities within the United States at high risk for acquiring SARS-CoV-2 and developing severe COVID-19 illness (Clark et al., 2020).